The Organization

-The Educational Partnerships for Innovation in Communities – Network (EPIC-N) is a nonprofit association with members all over the world.
-Our organization and our members unite the human capital of universities with local governments, and communities, to improve the quality of life and social wealth for all involved.
+The Educational Partnerships for Innovation in Communities – Network (EPIC-N) is a nonprofit association of members all over the world.
+Our organization and member programs unite the human capital of universities with local governments and communities to improve the quality of life and social wealth for all involved.

 We do so by supporting the application of The EPIC Model.